MaazSaeed/Heart-of-SICP/README.md

-# Heart-of-SICP
+# SICP
-I have taken the challenge to solve all the exercises of SICP's chapter 4 and 5, and will be posting my solutions here
+One of my favorite books, has everything about almost anything.